BrianRuizy/gatsby-minimal-portfolio/_data/featured/covid.md

 ## Getting Started

-### Installing

-Get the project up and running locally in just 5 easy steps.
+Get the project installed and running locally in just a couple quicky and easy steps.

-1. Create a personal [Fork](https://github.com/login?return_to=%2FBrianRuizy%2Fcovid19-dashboard) of this repository.

-2. **Clone** the fork with HTTPS, using your local terminal to a preferred location, and **cd** into the project.
+First, create a personal [Fork](https://github.com/login?return_to=%2FBrianRuizy%2Fcovid19-dashboard) of this repository.
+Then git **Clone** using your local terminal to a preferred location, and **cd** into the project.

-3. Create your virtual environment, and activate it.
+1. Create & activate virtual environment

 ```bash
 python -m venv env